landro/TesTcl/README.md

 - Add the specification / tests
   - Describe every _it_ statement as precisely as possible.
   - Add an _event_ .
 This is mandatory.
-  - Add _on_ statements to setup expectations/mocks.
+  - Add one or several _on_ statements to setup expectations/mocks.
 If you don't care about the return value, return "".
   - Add an _endstate_.
-This could be a _pool_, _HTTP::respond_ or _HTTP::redirect_ call
+This could be a _pool_, _HTTP::respond_ or _HTTP::redirect_ call.
+This is mandatory.
   - Add a _run_ statement in order to actually run the tcl script file containing your iRule.

-####

-The out
+This is mandatory.

 ## How stable is this code?
 This work is still undergoing quite some development so you can expect minor breaking changes.

+## Gotchas
+- If you try testing irules that cantain iRule extensions to the Tcl language, this stuff wont work.
+I'm working on an extension to [JTcl](http://jtcl.kenai.com/) to make this work.

 ## Todos

-- Implement Tcl package to make code easier to use
+- Implement irule extensions to Tcl (operators like *starts_with* etc)
 - Documentation
-- Implement irule extensions to Tcl (operators like starts_with etc)
-- Improve error handling
+- Improve error handling / logging
+- Add support for *HTTP_RESPONSE*